cocome-community-case-study/cocome-cloud-jee-platform-migration/cocome-maven-project/doc/Glassfish Setup.md

 using this method.
 Otherwise both domains may end up using the same ports, for example for the jmx service, which will then cause a conflict if both domains are started on the same host.

+Add the serves to the eclipse perspective.
+Go to 'Servers' -> right click -> new -> Server -> Select Glassfish -> next -> domain path: browse -> find your created domain in ${GLASSFISH}/domains.

 ### Create domain using Eclipse